+Figure 3-2.
+Placing the Processor into the Socket

+3. Use your thumb and your index finger to hold the edges of the processor.
+Align the CPU key (the semi-circle cutouts) with the socket keys.

 Figure 3-3.
-Placing the Processor into the Socket

-- 3. Use your thumb and your index finger to hold the edges of the processor.
-Align the CPU key (the semi-circle cutouts) with the socket keys. - 4.
-Once aligned, carefully place the processor into the socket.
-Do not drop the processor on the socket, move or rub the processor against the socket or against any socket pins, which may damage the components.

-Figure 3-4.
 Inspecting the Processor Installation

-5. With the processor inserted into the socket, inspect the four corners of the CPU to make sure that it is properly installed and flush with the socket.
+- 4. Once aligned, carefully place the processor into the socket.
+Do not drop the processor on the socket, move or rub the processor against the socket or against any socket pins, which may damage the components. - 5.
+With the processor inserted into the socket, inspect the four corners of the CPU to make sure that it is properly installed and flush with the socket. - 6.
+Carefully press the processor load lever down until it locks into its retention tab.

-Figure 3-5.
-Installing/Removing the Heatsink

-6. Carefully press the processor load lever down until it locks into its retention tab.